Combining AI and AM - Improving Approximate Matching through Transformer Networks: Introduction

 \section{Introduction}

-Digital forensics comprises the analysis and interpretation of digital material.
+Digital forensics comprises the analysis and interpretation of digital artifacts.
 One of the biggest challenges facing digital forensic investigation is coping with the vast number of files to be processed.
 Hashing algorithms have become an indispensable part of computer science, since the computed hashes can be used as unique identifiers to compare digital artifacts.
-For traditional cryptographic hashes, such as MD5 and SHA-2, even changing a single bit already alters the hash value significantly.
-This so-called cryptographic diffusion obscures the relationship between ciphertext and plaintext, as it is intended for one-way functions.
+For traditional cryptographic hashes, such as MD5 and SHA-2, even changing a single bit already alters the hash value significantly due to their diffusion property (intended for one-way functions), which obscures the relationship between the input and its corresponding hash value.
 Cryptographic hashes are therefore unsuitable for recognizing similar artifacts.
-Fuzzy hashing, on the other hand, breaks the cryptographic diffusion and still hides the relationship between the original image and the hash.
+Fuzzy hashing, on the other hand, breaks the cryptographic diffusion and thus establishes a relationship between the original file and its corresponding hash.
 Through approximate matching, the similarity of two fuzzy hashes can be determined.

+The concept of approximate matching is not limited to traditional fuzzy hashes.
+In the image domain, similar approaches based on neural networks to extract meaningful features from images are used for image retrieval \citep{liu2016_image_retrieval, Zhao_2015_CVPR} or detecting illegal content \citep{apple_tech_summary, struppek21_neural_hash}.

 A recent survey by \citet{singh_2021} shows that 65\% of digital forensic investigators are actively using fuzzy hashes during their investigation processes.
 Fuzzy hashing is primarily used to identify related documents, but they are also used in other contexts which are based on similarity search.
-Examples are data loss prevention \cite{goebel_2021}, IoT device identification \cite{charyyev_2020, goebel_2022}, genome sequencing \cite{healy_2011} or biometric template protection \cite{Ong2014ImprovedFH}.
-However, one primary application for fuzzy hashes remains malware detection and analysis~\cite{diaz_why_2020, lazo_combing_2021}, for example, as used in Google's VirusTotal~\cite{shiel_2019}.
+Examples are data loss prevention \citep{goebel_2021}, IoT device identification \citep{charyyev_2020, goebel_2022}, genome sequencing \citep{healy_2011} or biometric template protection \citep{Ong2014ImprovedFH}.
+However, one main application for fuzzy hashes remains malware detection and analysis~\citep{diaz_why_2020, lazo_combing_2021}, for example, as used in Google's VirusTotal~\citep{shiel_2019}.